-Perhaps the most immediate priority for British manufacturers (and distributors) is to understand how various Brexit scenarios may affect their supply chains and the movement of goods.
+Perhaps the most immediate priority for British manufacturers (and distributors) is to understand how various post-Brexit transition period scenarios may affect their supply chains and the movement of goods.

 - Tariff exposure and other costs.

-- Relationships with suppliers – if manufacturers rely on certain components, understanding how this will work after Brexit will be a priority as lead times may increase.
+- Relationships with suppliers – if manufacturers rely on specific components, understanding how this will work after the Brexit transition period will be a priority as lead times may increase.

 - The security of customer relationships and the effect on demand volume, contract terms, pricing and rebates.

-- The potential loss of EU research and development grants, and the impact on product marketing and procurement.
+- The loss of EU research and development grants and the impact on product marketing and procurement.

-UK manufacturers should examine their supply chains closely, taking care to understand where delays may potentially hit the business.
-They should also make good use of data analytics – this could help them examine how they can consolidate goods and understand if warehouses need relocation.
-Manufacturers should also be asking their suppliers about their own plans for Brexit.
+You should also make fair use of data analytics – this could help you examine how you can consolidate goods and understand if warehouses need relocation.

-One option for UK manufacturers is to become an Authorised Economic Operator (AEO), which is an accreditation that allows businesses to register to apply simplified customs procedures to fast-track their goods through customers border controls and provides assurance to HMRC that their import/export practice is secure.
+You might need to register as an Authorised Economic Operator (AEO), an accreditation that allows businesses to register to apply simplified customs procedures to fast-track their goods through customers border controls and provides assurance to HMRC that their import/export practice is secure.

-British manufacturers may benefit from considering trade opportunities with countries outside of the EU, such as China and the US.
-This will have its own set of challenges when it comes to culture and language.
+You may benefit from considering trade opportunities with countries outside of the EU, such as China and the US – a different set of challenges when it comes to working practices, culture and language.

 2. Adopt new technology and innovation

-AI and automation for example, provide an opportunity for businesses to scale up volume to meet demand from outside of the EU, helping to keep production costs low and assisting the development of new products for new markets.
+AI and automation, for example, provide an opportunity for businesses to scale up the volume to meet demand from outside of the EU, helping to keep production costs low and assisting the development of new products for new markets.

-Automation has already changed manufacturing processes around the world and there will be new systems that can perform tasks normally done by humans, which will save money and improve efficiency.
+Automation has already changed manufacturing processes around the world, and there will be new systems that can perform tasks usually done by humans, which will save money and improve efficiency.

-Rather than purchase technology in a haphazard way, it’s vital that UK manufacturers understand the specific business challenges they have and make the right investment, efficiently and effectively, to gain a competitive edge.
+Rather than purchase technology haphazardly, you must understand the specific business challenges you have and make the right investments, efficiently and effectively, to gain a competitive edge.

-Ultimately, preparing for Brexit through digital transformation and technology investment is very similar to preparing for any other type of business challenge – finding ways to satisfy customers, create better quality products at lower costs, and making them available to as many people as possible in the global marketplace.
+Ultimately, managing complexity with digital transformation and technology investment is very similar to preparing for any other type of business challenge – finding ways to satisfy customers, create better quality products at lower costs, and making them available to as many people as possible in the global marketplace.

 3. Invest in the right people

-Manufacturing is changing.
-Take 3D printing for instance – additive production techniques have radically transformed production processes.
-This moves away from traditional subtractive production and the traditional assembly line, and towards a process where skilled engineers design manufacturing products digitally.
+Take 3D printing, for instance – additive production techniques have radically transformed production processes.
+You move away from traditional subtractive production and the conventional assembly line, and towards a process where skilled engineers design manufacturing products digitally.

-Once plans for Brexit are clearer, businesses should review and evaluate what their long-term strategy means for recruitment and retention polices.
+You will also want to review and evaluate what your long-term strategy is for recruitment and retention policies.

-This needs honesty and a truly collaborative approach by employers, and they must support employees to work through their concerns, giving them the space to engage and remain productive.
+It will help if you have a genuinely collaborative approach supporting your employees to work through their concerns, giving them the space to engage and remain productive.

-Longer-term, businesses should look at reaping the benefits of an increasing focus on the teaching of science, technology, engineering, arts and maths (STEAM) subjects at schools, colleges and universities.
+Longer-term, take a look at reaping the benefits of an increasing focus on the teaching of science, technology, engineering, arts and maths (STEAM) subjects at schools, colleges and universities.